-The challenge of utilizing Co in LIBs can be partially alleviated by reducing its content or completely substituting Co with Ni coupled with Fe or Mn providing promising initial results [95-98].
-Another practical route could be the recycling of LIBs to recover the materials of interest, mainly focusing on Co.
-However, as reported in the introduction, many routes have been considered sharing mainly the negative features such as high cost, utilization of many chemicals not necessarily environmentally friendly and production of hazardous side products.
+The problem related to massive utilization of critical raw materials in the case of lithiumion batteries is partially alleviated by the tentative of reducing the Co used by adding other TMs or completely substituting Co with Ni coupled with Fe or Mn with promising initial results [93- 96].
+Another route that is importantly considered is the recycling of Li batteries and related recovery of the materials of interest with the main attention focused on Co.
+As reported in the introduction, many routes have been considered sharing mainly negative features such as high cost, utilization of many chemicals not necessarily environmentally friendly, production of hazardous subproducts.
 Moreover, the recovery of Co can reach high figures (85%) but the complete recovery remains difficult.